dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 ### Investigate Filename Structure

-This are slices from only one chunk of a much larger aggregate image.
+These are slices from only one chunk of a much larger aggregate image.
 Our main task in dealing with large image stacks is how to arrange the pieces back together.
 It is common to see a naming structure in the filenames.
 Each